Vizemo/2143-OOP-Marchesi/Assignments/P04/README.md

 ### Instructions

-- This program requires importing rich(print), sys, and random
+- This program requires importing rich(print), sys, and random, and Dice/Die

 ### Example Command